mattbrown015/simple-fpga-cvs/README.md

 I'm an experienced programmer but new to FPGA development.

-I thought I'd use these project to record things I discover about developing for Xilinx FPGAs.
+I thought I'd use this project to record things I discover about developing for Xilinx FPGAs.

 ## Steps Completed